cunnane/xloil/docs/source/xlOil_Python/TypeConversion.rst

 ------------------------

 A return type converter should take a python object and return a simple type which xlOil knows how to return to Excel.
-It should raise :py::class:`xloil.CannotConvert` if it cannot handle the given object.
+It should raise :py:class:`xloil.CannotConvert` if it cannot handle the given object.

 It can be a class implementing ``write(self, val)`` and decorated with